EinsteinC/AAE6102/README.md

 ### The positioning result of open-air scenario is shown below, where the yellow dot is the ground truth
 ![image](https://github.com/EinsteinC/AAE6102/blob/main/111.JPG)

-The weighted least squares (WLS) solution demonstrates **high accuracy** in open-air environments, exhibiting close alignment with ground truth measurements.
-This observed precision can be attributed to the absence of significant signal propagation impairments such as multipath interference and non-line-of-sight (NLOS) errors under unobstructed atmospheric conditions.
+In open-air environments, the weighted least squares (WLS) solution showcases high accuracy, closely aligning with ground truth measurements.
+This exceptional precision is primarily due to the lack of prominent signal propagation impairments like multipath interference and non-line-of-sight (NLOS) errors in unobstructed atmospheric conditions.

 ![image](https://github.com/EinsteinC/AAE6102/blob/main/222.JPG)
 ![image](https://github.com/EinsteinC/AAE6102/blob/main/333.JPG)